Baked Cheddar Broccoli Tots are an easy, kid-friendly snack packed with flavor and a lighter alternative to traditional tater tots.

 - Add the broccoli to a microwave safe bowl and microwave for 2 minutes covered with a wet paper towel.

-- Mince the broccoli as small as you can and add it to the rest of the ingredients in large bowl.
+- Mince the broccoli, yellow onions and green onions as small as you can and combine in a large mixing bowl.

 - Using a heaping tablespoon of the mixture, roll it in your hands before pressing down on the top and bottom of the ball while pressing in on the sides and rotating to make a “tot” shape.